rmit-s3431583-paul-alkemade/portallocator/README.md

 ## Miscellaneous Details
 ### Email
-Email is sent from the gmail account portallocator@gmail.com.
+Email is sent from the gmail account portallocator@gmail.com to itself, in order to change the destination address, simply change line 51 in portmanager/views.py from `['portallocator@gmail.com'],` to `['destination@email.com'],`

 ### Credentials
 Please contact s3431583@student.rmit.edu.au for credentials to this account and the admin portal.